openshift/cluster-api-provider-agent/README.md

 ## Drawbacks
 ### ProviderID controller
-In order to get the [cluster machine approver](https://github.com/openshift/cluster-machine-approver) to approve the *kubelet-serving* CSRs the cluster-apii-provider-agent implements a provider-id controller that set the ProviderID from the appropriate Machine and add it to the Node's Spec.
+In order to get the [cluster machine approver](https://github.com/openshift/cluster-machine-approver) to approve the *kubelet-serving* CSRs the cluster-api-provider-agent implements a provider-id controller that set the ProviderID from the appropriate Machine and add it to the Node's Spec.
 This controller is a workaround in order to allow hands free e2e add hosts, it should be replaced by similar logic in the [Infrastructure Operator](https://github.com/openshift/assisted-service)

 ## Status
 Until now this CAPI provider has been tested for resizing [HyperShift](https://github.com/openshift/hypershift) Hosted Clusters.
 It also has the following limitations:
- * The reprovisioning flow currently requires manually rebooting the host with the Discovery ISO.
+ * The re-provisioning flow currently requires manually rebooting the host with the Discovery ISO.
  * The CAPI provider does not yet have cluster lifecycle features - it adds and removes nodes from an existing cluster.
  * The CAPI provider currently selects the first free Agent that is approved and whose validations are passing.
 It will be smarter in the future.